ocheselandrei/ocheselandrei.github.io/_posts/2021-11-21-the-book-that-made-me-stop-worrying-about-algorithms.md

 The book clarifies that dynamic programming is an optimization for recursive back-tracking.
 Now this still sounds complicated.
 In fact, dynamic programming is just an optimization for implementing a recursive algorithm in general, if possible.

 You do not start by thinking: How do I find a smart dynamic programming solution to this problem?
 No. You start by trying to frame your problem as a recursive problem.
 What are the sub-problems, the smaller instances of your problem?
 How can you combine the solutions to the sub-problems into a solution for the problem?
 What is the recurrence relation between the solutions of the problem and the solutions of the sub-problems?
-This is less intimidating and I would say more interesting to start with.
+This is less intimidating, and I would say more interesting to start with.

 Say you found a recurrence relation (formula).
 You could just write your algorithm according to it.
 But you may notice you need to re-compute solutions to smaller problems.
 You may notice that the solutions to the sub-problems do not depend on the surrounding bigger problem.
 Then you could just cache the solutions to smaller problems.
 Or, you could come-up with a smart way to order the solutions to the sub-problems such that when you get to a bigger problem you find the solutions to the smaller problems already computed.
 And you may use less memory than the cache in the process.
 And look, dynamic programming.
 But it all starts from just solving a problem in regular recursive terms.